Which entropy for general physical theories?: Proofs of the main results

 where $\{p_k^{(ij)}\}_{k\in I_{ij}}$ is a non-trivial probability distribution and $\{\rket{k}_{\rA\rB}\}_{k\in I_{ij}}$ is a set of pure states of $\rA\rB$.
 Now consider $\rket{\Sigma^{\boxtimes 2}}_{\rA\rB}$, that can be decomposed as follows

 If $\rket{k}_{\rA\rB}\boxtimes\rket{k'}_{\rA\rB}$ is pure, then one has a contradiction in that

-and, while the left hand side is mixed by hypothesis, by lemma 1 in \cite{PhysRevA.101.042118} the right hand side must be pure, since the whole state is pure.
+and, while the left hand side is mixed by hypothesis, the right hand side should be pure, since the whole state is assumed to be pure (see the discussion below lemma \ref{lem:lemma1}).
 We then conclude that $\rket{k}_{\rA\rB}\boxtimes\rket{k'}_{\rA\rB}$ must be necessarily mixed.
 Therefore, $\Sigma^{\boxtimes 2}$ has the following decomposition in terms of pure states

 where at least one of the conditioned probability distributions $\{q_{\ell|k,k'}\}_{\ell}$ is non-trivial.
 Now, notice that for any system $\rA$ and any state $\rket{\rho}_{\rA}=\sum_ip_i\rket{i}_{\rA}$ one has $S_i(\rho)=H(\{p\})$.
 The argument that we give here is the same as the one proposed in \cite{KIMURA2010175} for classical theory (see in particular proposition 13 and theorem 3(i)), but since states are separating for effects in any OPT it also applies to the case of \emph{any} classical theory defined according to definition \ref{def:classicaltheories}.
 The case of $S_3$ is pretty obvious, given the uniqueness of the decomposition in terms of pure states.
 Now, since states are separating for effects, any other atomic effect is proportional to an effect of the perfectly discriminating test, i.e., $\rbra{a}_{\rA}=\lambda\rbra{i}_{\rA}$ for some $i$.
 Thus, for any state $\rho$ of a classical theory, it follows that any other atomic observation test $\{a_i\}$ is such that $H(a_i(\rho))\geq H(\p)$, by concavity of the function $x\log x$, and the equality is achieved for the perfectly discriminating test, whence $S_1(\rho)=H(\p)$.
 Finally, notice that for any state $\rho$ of a classical theory one has